 A goal-preventing statement is an excuse.
 It negatively programs your mindset to keep you away from achieving your goals.
 A goal-preventing statement sounds like, “I can’t follow up right now because most people have Monday morning meetings.”

-A goal supporting statement on the other hand, will only bring you positive results.
-Goal supporting statements refocus your mindset towards your goals, and positively program you for success.
+A goal-supporting statement, on the other hand, will only bring you positive results.
+Goal-supporting statements refocus your mindset toward your goals and positively program you for success.
 A goal-supporting statement sounds like, “I want to be the first person to talk to them this week, and if I miss them, I’ll call back later today.”

 Here are six criteria to identify goal-supporting self-talk from The Psychology of Sales Call Reluctance by George W. Dudley and Shannon L. Goodson.

 Who else would believe this statement?
 Can you find facts and statistics that support this statement?
 If you were to say this statement to a close friend or colleague, and they didn’t believe it, chances are you’re not using goal-supporting self-talk.